onflow/docs/docs/concepts/flow-token/index.md

 There are two ways to acquire FLOW tokens as yield:

-1. [Earn FLOW as a Validator](../staking/06-technical-overview.mdx): Receive newly-minted FLOW as a reward for running a node.
+1. [Earn FLOW as a Validator or Delegator](../staking/06-technical-overview.mdx): Receive newly-minted FLOW as a reward for running a node.
 1. [Earn FLOW as a Community Contributor](https://github.com/onflow/developer-grants): Flow offers grants for selected proposals as well as RFPs for teams to submit proposals for funded development

 ## How to Use FLOW